Person-centered care: Key principles

 Person-centered care is based on a holistic approach to health care that takes the whole person into account instead of a narrow perspective where the focus lies on the illness or the symptoms.
 The person-centered approach also includes the person's abilities, or resources, wishes, health and well-being as well as social and cultural factors.

-According to the Gothenburg model of person centered care there are three central themes to person-centered care work: the patient's narrative, the partnership and the documentation.
+According to the Gothenburg model of person centered care there are three central routines in order to translate person-centredness into person-centered care work: the patient's narrative, the partnership and the documentation.

 The Partnership

 The health care team may consist of several different professionals with varying expertise from different health care units.
 The patient is a natural part of the team.
 Within the team, the patient and relatives have discussions with health professionals aiming to reach a mutual understanding on how to achieve safe and accurate care for the unique patient.

 The Documentation

 The personal health or care plan is designed to capture the patient's narrative.
 A common understanding of strategies, goals and evaluation of the outcomes should be established.
 The documentation should clearly state the responsibilities of each member of the team, including the patient's own role and obligations.
 To fully live up to the person-centered care concept, patients should have full and easy access to all information and documentation about them.
 For reasons of security, accessibility and cost effectiveness, all documentation should be digital and include all medical records.
 The person's own notes, reports of health status and the overall health plan should also be carefully documented.
 The collected documentation is the foundation of the health care.